 SEMI PERMANENT DERMAL FILLERS

-Dr. Van Wyck refers to these fillers as semi permanent because they do indeed last longer than the temporary fillers mentioned above.
-They more common products include the use of EVOLENCE and RADIESSE, both distributed by Canderm.
+Dr. James Lacey refers to these fillers as semi permanent because they do indeed last longer than the temporary fillers mentioned above.

 In December 2006, the Food and Drug Administration approved RADIESSE for the treatment of deep facial folds and wrinkles as well as for augmenting and restoring areas of the face affected by lipidatrophy, or fat loss.
 RADIESSE, like other dermal fillers, is injected just beneath the surface of the skin to add volume to sunken areas and to enhance overall facial appearance.
 Significant results are typically visible after only one treatment, but additional treatments are usually necessary for maintenance.